chenhao-ye/herb/README.md

 - if `THYME_USER_AS` is set, zsh will show `${THYME_USER_AS}` as user name.
 - if `THYME_NO_HOST` is set to "true", zsh will hide host name.
 This can be useful on a personal computer, as the user usually know the host name very well and printing it can be redundant.
+- if `THYME_TIMER_DISABLED` is set to "true", zsh will disable all timer (will not display current time and process exection time).
+This can have some performance benefits, but usually not a lot.

 To install for zsh: